 A similar approach to achieving ZK also applies when using a hashing-based polynomial commitment scheme like Brakedown.
 Roughly, to randomize all values sent by the prover during the Brakedown evaluation proof, it suffices to pad the committed polynomial with sufficiently many random values.
 One does need to lightly modify the Jolt polynomial IOP to "ignore" these extra, random committed values.

-A final technique to render all of the sum-checks ZK without SNARK composition is given in Hyrax (based on old work of Cramar and Damgard).
+A final technique to render all of the sum-checks ZK without SNARK composition is given in Hyrax (based on old work of Cramer and Damgård).
 Roughly, rather than the prover sending field elements "in the clear", it instead sends (blinded, hence hiding) Pedersen commitments to these field elements.
 And the verifier exploits homomorphism properties to confirm that the committed field elements would have passed all of the sum-check verifier's checks.
 See Section 13.2 of Proofs, Arguments, and Zero-Knowledge for additional discussion.